 Conclusion

 In summary, while traditional karyotyping has been a cornerstone of genetic analysis, KaryoSeq low-pass whole genome sequencing offers significant advantages regarding resolution, sensitivity, and comprehensiveness.
-As technology advances, KaryoSeq is likely to become an increasingly valuable tool in diagnosing and managing genetic disorders.
+As technology advances, KaryoSeq is likely to become an increasingly valuable tool in diagnosing and managing genetic disorders in the future.
 Choosing the right method depends on the specific clinical context and the level of detail required.

 MedGenome provides cutting-edge genetic testing services, including KaryoSeq, to help you get accurate and timely insights into your genetic health.
 Contact us today to learn more about our advanced testing solutions and how we can assist with your genetic analysis needs.